Dual unitaries as maximizers of the distance to local product gates: for general and :

-Figure~(\ref{fig:KD_KDS_plot}) shows numerically converged values of $K_D(U)$ for a sample of $U$ uniformly distributed diagonal unitaries and as well as random realizations from the CUE, both for $d=3$.
-For small values of $K_D^*(U)$, there is a one-to-one mapping between $K_D^*(U)$ and $K_D(U)$ as the largest Schmidt value almost entirely determines the non-local properties.
-For large values of $K_D(U)$, there is a correlation with $K_D^*(U)$, but also the numerical results point to the role of other local unitary invariants as well.
+Figure~(\ref{fig:KD_KDS_plot}) shows numerically converged values of $K_D(U)$ for a sample of random realizations of $U$ sampled from the CUE and random unitaries in the neighbourhood of dual unitaries for $d=3$.
 Crucially this algorithm allows us to verify that there were no $U$ such that $K_D(U)>K_D^*$.
-The $K_D(U)$ for random unitaries in the immediate neighborhood of dual unitaries (near duals in Fig.~(\ref{fig:KD_KDS_plot})) all have values $<K_D^*$.
+The $K_D(U)$ for random unitaries in the immediate neighborhood of dual unitaries (near duals in Fig.~(\ref{fig:KD_KDS_plot})) all have values less than $K_D^*$ as accentuated in the inset.
 Thus extensive numerical calculations support what seems intuitive: the maximally entangled dual unitary operator set is farthest from product unitaries, and all of them are equally distant, with $K_D(U)=K_D^*$.
 This justifies the concentric rings in Fig.~(\ref{fig:cartoon}).
-Some partial analytical results in this context can be obtained, for example we show in the \ref{app:block} that $K_D(U)<K_D^*$ if $U$ is block diagonal.
+Some partial analytical results in this context can be obtained, for example we show in the Appendix~\ref{app:block} that $K_D(U)<K_D^*$ if $U$ is block diagonal.